D4niel-dev/Dizel/README.md

     height="50%"/>
 </div>

-> *Dizel — Distributed Intelligent Execution Layer*
+> *Dizel — Distributed Intelligent Zen Execution Layer*

 **Dizel** is a complete, educational implementation of a GPT-style causal language model *(~253 M parameters)* built with PyTorch.
 It is designed to run locally on a